-That’s why I gathered a handy list of awesome at-home face masks and scrubs that don’t take long to put together.
+That’s why I gathered a handy list of awesome homemade face scrubs that don’t take long to put together.

-These recipes are great natural options that are easy to make and beat many of the drugstore facial products out there.
+These recipes are some of the best exfoliating scrubs great natural options that are easy to make and beat many of the drugstore facial products out there.

 I remember when I used to turn my nose up at at-home beauty remedies because well, they were homemade, and my logic was that they were cheap and wouldn’t work since I’d make them myself.

 Now, as I’ve gotten older, I’ve realized that there are tons of harmful chemicals that get put into the everyday products we use and eat.
 For me, it’s just another reason to try out at home beauty remedies.

 Before we dive in, it’s a good idea to look at the basics of what makes an effective at-home face mask.